puniverse/comsat/docs/getting-started.md

 ## System requirements

-Java 7 and is required to run Quasar.
+Java 7 and is required to use Comsat.

 ## Using Leiningen {#lein}